We’re looking to onboard people who are passionate about contributing to the next generation of space exploration.

 Requirements

-Note: We do not expect strong technical skills from lower-level applicants (level I/II) but expect a willingness to learn, interest and dedication.
+Note: We do not expect strong technical skills from lower-level applicants (level I/II) but we do expect a strong willingness to learn, interest, and dedication.

 Preferences